 Summer sun in New York City warms the soul but can damage the skin, resulting in sunspots, redness, broken blood vessels, hyperpigmentation, and precancerous changes.

-Fortunately, fall is the perfect time to refocus on skin care before the holiday season is upon us.
-Here are 3 fall procedures that will revitalize your skin and help reverse some of the unwanted effects of summer sun:
+Fortunately, fall is the perfect time to refocus on skincare before the holiday season is upon us.
+Here are 3 fall cosmetic procedures that will revitalize your skin and help reverse some of the unwanted effects of the summer sun:

-- INTENSE PULSED LIGHT (IPL)
+INTENSE PULSED LIGHT (IPL)